magnusnordlander/lelit-bianca-protocol/README.md

 * What is the pinout of the Black connector?
 * What is the purpose of the Red connector?
 Could that be a debug port?

+### 2021-01-12

+I got the LCC, and took high-res photos of it.

+The outside is labeled as being 12VDC, and the circuit board labels the black port as RS232, which is consistent with 12VDC.
+The red port is labled OBP, which could be short for on-board programmer.
+The microcontroller is labeled as an Atmel ATMega644-20TU-TW, which is very peculiar since a Google search doesn't seem to turn up anything for that part number.

+* There is no MAX232 chip on the board.
+Those are *super* common in RS232 designs.
+* The pinout of the microcontroller seems consistent with other ATMega644s (pin numbers in standard TQFP44 counter clock-wise numbering from the notch; for the ports on the board, Red is numbered with 1 being close to silk screen 1, Black is numbered in the same manner)
+  * Pin 1 (PCINT13/ICP3/MOSI PB5) is connected to Red 3
+  * Pin 2 (PCINT14/OC3A/MISO PB6) is connected to Red 4
+  * Pin 3 (PCINT15/SCK PB7) is connected to Red 5
+  * Pin 4 (Reset) is connected to Red 2
+  * Looking at the trace width 5 and 6 should be VCC or GND (consistent)
+  * 7 and 8 is connected to an oscillator, which is consistent with them being XTAL2/XTAL1.
+  * Pin 9 (PCINT24/RXD0/T3* PD0) is connected to the collector of a A8A transistor, the base of which is connected to Black 3, and the emitter to ground
+  * Pin 10 (PCINT25/TXD0 PD1) is connected to a via routed to the base of an A8K transistor, the collector of which is Black 2, and the emitter to ground
+* Red pinout:
+  * Pin 1: Pin 6 on Black, probably VCC
+  * Red 2: Reset
+  * Red 3: PB5 (MOSI?)
+  * Red 4: PB6 (MISO?)
+  * Red 5: PB7 (SCK?)
+  * Pin 6: GND
+* Black pinout:
+  * Pin 1: Unknown
+  * Pin 2: TX?
+  * Pin 3: RX?
+  * Pin 4: GND
+  * Pin 5: Unknown, connected (among other things) to pin 5 on the display connector
+  * Pin 6: VCC?

 ## Reference materials

 ### Links